daleharvey/erldocs/README.markdown

 Usage
 =====

-Calling the erldocs script with no arguments will generate documentation for the application in the current working.
+Calling the erldocs script with no arguments will generate documentation for the application in the current working directory.
 The documentation will be output to "doc/erldocs".

 `./erldocs`